crmcarecloud/api-php-client/docs/Api/ProductRecommendationEngineApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **postRecommendationCartOrder**
-> \CrmCareCloud\Webservice\RestApi\Client\Model\InlineResponse200119 postRecommendationCartOrder($body, $accept_language)
+> \CrmCareCloud\Webservice\RestApi\Client\Model\InlineResponse200123 postRecommendationCartOrder($body, $accept_language)

 Order products for the best recommendation for a shopping cart

 The method returns the algorithm ordered products from the initial list (best first).
-Results depend on the customer's shopping cart and his previous shopping behavior.
+Results depend on the customer  shopping cart and his previous shopping behavior.
 If needed, the initial parameter might define the number of results.

 ### Example
 ```php